Burgundy wine | Quality wines from Burgundy

 From everyday to collectables

 Burgundy is steeped in history.
-From Roman remains to medieval abbeys and castles that dot the landscape.
+From Roman remains to medieval abbeys and castles that adorn the landscape.
 Cities like Dijon, the region’s capital, exude an air of grandeur and elegance.
-While picturesque towns like Beaune and Auxerre exude a charming tranquility.
-However, the heart of Burgundy beats in its vineyards.
-Here, some of the world’s most prized and famous wines are produced.
-Rooted in centuries-old traditions and craftsmanship, Burgundy’s wine culture is an essential part of the region’s identity.
+While picturesque towns like Beaune and Auxerre exude a charming serenity.
+The heart of Burgundy, however, beats in its vineyards.
+Some of the world’s most prized and famous wines are produced here.
+Rooted in centuries-old traditions and craftsmanship, Burgundy’s wine culture is an essential part of the regional identity.
 A brief introduction.

 Burgundy regions and wines

-Located in the eastern part of France, Burgundy extends over a large area.
-With various microclimates and soil types, each contributing to the flavor profiles of the wine.
-We distinguish between the following wine-producing areas: Côte de Nuits, Côte de Beaune, Côte Chalonnaise, Mâconnais and of course Chablis.
+Located in the eastern part of France, Burgundy stretches over a large area.
+With various microclimates and soil types, each contributing to the flavour profiles of the wine.
+We distinguish between the following wine producing areas: Côte de Nuits, Côte de Beaune, Côte Chalonnaise, Mâconnais and, of course, Chablis.

 Côte de Nuits (Côte d’Or)

-Located in the heart of Burgundy in the Côte d'Or department, the Côte de Nuits is a legendary region considered the most prestigious wine region worldwide.
-This is mainly because of its exceptional red wines.
-The area stretches from Dijon to the town of Nuits-Saint-Georges and has some of the most famous wines in the world.
-For example, think of Gevrey-Chambertin, Vosne-Romanée, Chambolle-Musigny and Nuits-Saint-Georges.
-Of course, this is also the area of Grand Crus.
-A total of 20 vineyards have this classification.
+The Côte de Nuits, located in the heart of Burgundy in the Côte d’Or department, is a legendary region considered the most prestigious wine region worldwide.
+This mainly for its exceptional red wines.
+The area stretches from Dijon to the town of Nuits-Saint-Georges and boasts some of the most famous wines in the world.
+Think, for example, of Gevrey-Chambertin, Vosne-Romanée, Chambolle-Musigny and Nuits-Saint-Georges.
+Of course, this is also the area of the Grand Cru’s.
+In total, as many as 20 vineyards have this classification.
 The Côte de Nuits is a place of pilgrimage for lovers of fine red Burgundy wines.

 Côte de Beaune (Côte d’Or)

-The Côte de Beaune is located in the southern part of the Côte d'Or and is just as iconic as the Côte de Nuits.
-This region is known worldwide for its excellent red and white wines.
-Think of Puligny-Montrachet, Chassagne-Montrachet, Meursault, Volnay and Pommard.
+Located in the southern part of the Côte d’Or, the Côte de Beaune is as iconic as the Côte de Nuits.
+This region is known worldwide for its exquisite red but also white wines.
+Think Puligny-Montrachet, Chassagne-Montrachet, Meursault, Volnay and Pommard.
 There are also several vineyards in the Côte de Beaune that have a Grand Cru classification.
-A total of 8, with the vineyards in Chassagne- and Puligny-Montrachet being the most famous.
+A total of eight, with the vineyards in Chassagne- and Puligny-Montrachet being the most famous.

 Côte Chalonnaise (Saône-et-Loire)

-The Côte Chalonnaise is located south of the Côte de Beaune and north of the Mâconnais.
-It is a beautiful region, but less known than other wine producing areas in Burgundy.
-Yet good and affordable wines are produced there.
+The Côte Chalonnaise is south of the Côte de Beaune and north of the Mâconnais.
+It is beautiful region, but less well known than other wine-producing areas in Burgundy.
+Yet good and still affordable wines come from it.
 Example are: Mercurey, Rully and Givry.
 With its charming villages, rolling hills and excellent terroir, the Côte Chalonnaise remains a destination worth exploring for wine lovers looking for hidden gems in Burgundy.

 Mâconnais (Saône-et-Loire)

 The Mâconnais, located south of the Côte Chalonnaise, is a beautiful wine region in Burgundy that is best known for its refined and affordable white wines.
-The Mâconnais extends over an area with diverse terroirs ranging from limestone to clay and pebbles, resulting in a wide range of flavor profiles in the wines.
-Examples of wines are: Pouilly-Fuissé, Saint-Véran and Viré-Clessé.
+The Mâconnais covers an area with diverse terroirs ranging from limestone to clay and pebbles, resulting in a wide range of flavour profiles in the wines.
+Examples of wines include: Pouilly-Fuissé, Saint-Véran and Viré-Clessé.
 These wines are often fruity, lively and refreshing.
 Everyday wines, also because of their price.

 Chablis (Yonne)

-Finally there is Chablis.
-A region in the north of Burgundy, known for its fresh, sleek and mineral wines.
-Chablis is world famous and rightly so.
-This unique wine region is distinguished by its calcareous soils, cool climate and excellent terroir, providing the perfect environment for the production of vibrant and expressive white wines.
-Chablis has 4 classifications: Petit Chablis, Chablis (Village), Chablis Premier Cru and Chablis Grand Cru.
-No fewer than 7 vineyards in Chablis are Grand Cru.
-Think of Les Clos, Vaudésir and Blanchot.
+Finally, there is Chablis.
+A region in northern Burgundy, known for its fresh, tight and mineral wines.
+Chablis is world-famous and rightly so.
+This unique wine region is distinguished by its chalky soils, cool climate and excellent terroir, making it the perfect environment for producing vibrant and expressive white wines.
+Chablis has four classifications: Petit Chablis, Chablis (Village), Chablis Premier Cru and Chablis Grand Cru.
+As many as 7 vineyards in Chablis are a Grand Cru.
+Think Les Clos, Vaudésir and Blanchot.
 Chablis offers an unmistakable expression of Burgundian finesse and refinement.
-With the typical acidity.
+With the acidity so typical.

 Burgundy terroir

-One of the most important characteristics of Burgundy is its concept "terroir", which refers to the unique combination of soil, climate and topography of the vineyards that gives the wines their characteristic taste.
-Within Burgundy there are several regions that each produce their own subtly different styles of wine.
+One of the key characteristics of Burgundy is the concept of terroir, which refers to the unique combination of soil, climate and topography of the vineyards that gives wines their characteristic flavour.
+Within Burgundy, there are several regions, each producing their own subtly different styles of wine.

-Burgundy's unique terroir, a term referring to the combination of soil, climate and topography that influences the characteristics of the wine region.
+The unique terroir of Burgundy, a term that refers to the combination of soil, climate and topography that influences the characteristics of the wine region.
 In Burgundy, terroir is not just a concept, but rather a sacred ground to which winemakers entrust their passion, heritage and craftsmanship.
-Burgundy is characterized by diverse soil types, ranging from limestone to clay and pebble, often in complex layers that add different nuances to the wines.
+Burgundy is characterised by diverse soil types, ranging from limestone to clay and gravel, often in complex layers that add different nuances to the wines.
 This interplay of soil types is further refined by a temperate continental climate, in which warm summers and cool autumns allow the grapes to ripen while retaining freshness and vibrancy.
-The vineyards of Burgundy extend over a narrow strip of land from north to south, sandwiched between the foothills of the Parisian basin and the coasts of the Saône.
+Burgundy’s vineyards stretch across a narrow strip of land from north to south, sandwiched between the foothills of the Paris basin and the shores of the Saône.
 This geographical diversity, together with the unique microclimates formed by the valleys and slopes, contributes to the complexity and individuality of the wines produced here.

 Rare wines from Burgundy

 Some winemakers have achieved almost mythical status.
 Their names are known worldwide and their wines are often sold before the grapes are even harvested.
-These exclusive wines are rare and highly sought after, driving up prices and making them highly collectible.
-These iconic wines can fetch astronomical prices.
-Some of the most renowned Burgundy winemakers include:
+These exclusive wines are scarce and hugely sought-after, driving up prices and making them sought-after collectibles.
+Astronomical sums are sometimes paid for these iconic wines.
+Some of Burgundy’s most renowned winemakers include:

 - Domaine Leroy